 Jane Austen’s brief life was lived in relative obscurity, and some of her novels remained unpublished till after her death.
 Yet she put her stamp on the English novel for all time.

-She began writing stories and sketches as a young girl, starting her first novel was started when she was just twenty.
+She began writing stories and sketches as a young girl, starting her first novel when she was just twenty.
 It was published eighteen years later as Pride and Prejudice.

 She went on to write five more exquisitely detailed novels that have become English classics.